Converge (band)

-Converge is an American metalcore band formed by vocalist and artist Jacob Bannon and guitarist and producer Kurt Ballou in Salem, Massachusetts in 1990.
+Converge is an American metallic hardcore band formed by vocalist and artist Jacob Bannon and guitarist and producer Kurt Ballou in Salem, Massachusetts, in 1990.
 While recording their landmark fourth album Jane Doe in 2001, the group became a four-piece with the departure of guitarist Aaron Dalbec and the addition of bassist Nate Newton and drummer Ben Koller.
 This lineup has remained intact since.
 The members have also been involved in various side-projects and collaborations, including the bands Supermachiner (Bannon), Old Man Gloom (Newton), and Mutoid Man (Koller).
-With their extremely aggressive and boundary-pushing sound, rooted in hardcore and heavy metal, they are the pioneers of metalcore and its subgenre mathcore.
+With their extremely aggressive and boundary-pushing sound, rooted in hardcore and heavy metal, they are pioneers of metalcore and its subgenre mathcore.

 Converge rose to prominence with Jane Doe, which was ranked the best album of 2001 by Terrorizer, the best album of the decade by Sputnikmusic, and later the 61st-best metal album of all time by Rolling Stone.
 After, they moved from Equal Vision Records to the larger label Epitaph Records, and their record production became more elaborate and expensive.
 Special releases are often handled by Deathwish Inc., established by Bannon in 1999.
-Their latest releases are their ninth studio album The Dusk in Us (2017) and their first full-length collaboration, Bloodmoon: I (2021) with Chelsea Wolfe.
-According to AllMusic, they are "regarded as one of the most original and innovative bands to emerge from the punk underground."
+Their latest releases are their first full-length collaboration, Bloodmoon: I (2021) with Chelsea Wolfe and their eleventh studio album, Love Is Not Enough (2026).
+Their twelfth album Hum of Hurt was released on June 5, 2026.
+According to AllMusic, they are "regarded as one of the most original and innovative bands to emerge from the punk underground".